Project/Area Number |

 Reason

-Reason: We were able to combine subspace learning and deep neural networks to improve the performance in tasks of image set recognition.
+We have been able to combine subspace learning and deep neural networks to improve the performance in tasks of image set recognition, domain adaptation, action recognition.
+We studied the underlying theoretical mechanisms of our newly created techniques/ how they relate to other methods which is useful to expand ourunderstanding of these models.

 |